reactjstampabay/rehacked-redux-basics/README.md

 ### Explanation

 * [react-router-redux](https://github.com/reactjs/react-router-redux) is an optional add-on that allows you to easily keep your router in sync with application state
-* The library simply enhances a history instance to allow it to synchronize any changes it receives into application state
+* The library simply enhances a history instance to allow it to synchronize any changes it receives into application state.

 ### Instructions